a-x-/table-builder/README.md

 table-builder
 ============

-Create HTML tables from a JSON in a both Node.js (0.10+) and browsers enviroment.
+Create HTML tables from a JSON in a both Node.js (0.10+) and browsers enviroments.

 #### Simple Example